-One of our big goals for 2016 is to all but eliminate preservatives from our diet.
+One of our big goals is to all but eliminate preservatives from our diet.

 Over the course of the last few years, with a few changes in habits – we’ve been able to reduce much of the processed foods we consume – and it truly has made a huge positive difference in our health and lifestyle.

 Yes – much of it has been due in part to growing a lot of our own food – but even without your own backyard garden – there are some basic steps you can take right now to eliminate most preservatives from your diet.

 Here are three big areas that with a little change in habits – you can be on your way to a healthier 2016!

 Replace packaged breads with home-made or fresh-baked breads